Hamad Medical Corporation

-Hamad Medical Corporation (HMC) is Qatar’s main not-for-profit health care provider, and is based in Doha.
+Hamad Medical Corporation (HMC) is Qatar's main not-for-profit health care provider, and is based in Doha.
 It was established by Emiri Decree No. 35 in 1979.
 HMC manages several hospitals, as well as emergency, specialized, and ambulatory care centers, and operates both the national ambulance service and a home healthcare service.

 HMC is the only healthcare organization outside the United States to receive simultaneous Joint Commission International (JCI) re-accreditation for all its hospitals, and in 2011 the ambulance service and home healthcare service also received JCI accreditation.

 Facilities

 Rumailah Hospital

-Opened in 1957, the Rumailah Hospital is a 644-bed hospital offering rehabilitative services for disabled adults, elderly people, and handicapped children.
-In addition, the hospital offers seven operating rooms, a laboratory, and a radiology unit with MRI, ultrasound, and bone densitometry equipment.
-Rumailah Hospital is the oldest hospital in HMC's network.
+Opened in 1957, the Rumailah Hospital is a 644-bed hospital offering rehabilitative services for disabled children, adults and elderly people.
+The hospital has seven operating rooms, a laboratory, and a radiology unit with MRI, ultrasound, and bone densitometry equipment.

 Hamad General Hospital

-Hamad General Hospital is a 603-bed facility located within the city of Doha that offers trauma, emergency medicine, pediatrics, critical care, specialized surgery, specialized medicine, laboratory medicine, and radiology services.
+Hamad General Hospital is a 603-bed facility in Doha that offers trauma, emergency medicine, pediatrics, critical care, specialized surgery, specialized medicine, laboratory medicine, and radiology services.
 Expansions are being made to accommodate the increasingly large population of the city, and a diabetes unit is being created within the hospital to treat the large numbers of diabetic patients in Qatar.

 Women's Wellness and Research Center

 The center provides specialized care for women and infants, currently providing obstetrics, gynecology, neonatal care, emergency care, and newborn screening services.

-The center opened in 2017 and superseded the Women's Hospital, established in 1988, in 2018, with all services except in vitro fertilization, infertility, and pediatric audiology clinics moving.
+The center opened in 2017 and in 2018 superseded the Women's Hospital, established in 1988, with all services except in vitro fertilization, infertility, and pediatric audiology clinics moving.

 National Center for Cancer Care and Research (NCCCR)

-Formerly known as Al Amal Hospital, the NCCCR is a 86-bed research facility opened in 2004, and offers treatments for cancer patients.
+Formerly known as Al Amal Hospital, the NCCCR is an 86-bed research facility opened in 2004 that offers treatment for cancer patients.